For too long, security deposits have been an albatross around the apartment industry, burdening both residents and operators.

 For operators, deposits are a major administrative hassle.
 They can lead to significant tensions when residents become frustrated with the amount of their deposit refund, and lead to more negative online reviews.
 To add insult to injury, operators often find that deposits are an inadequate defense against rent loss and unit damage.

-Fueled primarily by growing concerns about housing affordability, jurisdictions across the country have passed — or are considering — legislation mandating the offering of deposit alternatives and replacements.
+Fueled primarily by growing concerns about housing affordability, jurisdictions across the country have passed — or are considering — deposit legislation mandating the offering of security deposit replacements and alternatives.

-Given the growing momentum behind this movement, operators are left asking: What are the differences between deposit alternatives and replacements?
+Given the growing momentum behind this movement, operators are left asking: What are the differences between deposit replacements and deposit alternatives?
 And which is better?
 We explore both of these issues below.

 Examples of security deposit alternatives include surety bonds, rent guarantees, deposit installment solutions, and credit authorization services.